PetertheRedCedar/ryfai/README.md

 # Reclaim Your Freedom AI (RYFAI)

-Im Peter, the original writer of this program.
-You can donate to my Venmo if you please, it helps me keep these projects alive!
+Im Peter, the original writer of this program
 This is a program written in mostly Python that brings useful open-source AI to your fingertips.

 Are you tired of corporate giants stealing your data when using their products?
 Well, look no further than RYFAI.
 We are a project that tries to combat this